The Double Transpose of the Ruelle Operator: The Variational Problem

-As usual, we define the pressure of $f\in C(\Omega)$ by
+As usual, we define the pressure of $f\in C(X)$ by

-If $f$ is an arbitrary continuous potential and $\lambda_f$ is the spectral radius of $\mathscr{L}_{f}$ then we can show that $P(f)=\log\lambda_{f}$, see \cite{MR3377291} for H\"older potentials and \cite{CL-rcontinuas-2016} for continuous potentials.
-If $f$ is a H\"older potential, it follows from \cite{ACR17} and \cite{MR3377291} that the probability measure $\mu$ given by $ \mathscr{F} \ni A \mapsto \xi_{f}(1_{A}\nu) $ is an equilibrium state for $f$.
+If $f$ is an arbitrary continuous potential and $\rho(\mathscr{L}_{f})$ is the spectral radius of $\mathscr{L}_{f}$, then we can show that $P(f)=\log\rho(\mathscr{L}_{f})$, see \cite{MR3377291} for H\"older potentials and \cite{CLS20} for continuous potentials.
+If $f$ is a H\"older potential, it follows from one of the main results of \cite{MR3897924} that the probability measure $\mu$ given by $ \mathscr{B}(X) \ni A \mapsto \xi_{f}(1_{A}\nu) $ has to be the unique equilibrium state for $f$.
 This fact follows from Theorem \ref{teo-medida-gibbs-invariante}, Theorem \ref{teo-Rad-Nik-autofuncao} and the uniqueness of the equilibrium states for H\"older potentials.
 If $f$ is a more general continuous potential we do not know what are necessary and sufficient conditions on the potential ensuring that the probability measure $\mu$ still is an equilibrium state for $f$.
-If $\xi_f$ does not belong to the image of the natural map of a continuous function, the probability measure $\mu$ may not be a quasilocal measure.
-In cases where the potential is continuous but has very low regularity properties, it can happen that the measure $\mu$ is not quasilocal.
+If $\xi_f$ does not belong to the image of the natural map, the set function $\mu$ may neither be a probability measure nor a quasilocal measure.
 In that case the equilibrium measure does not necessarily satisfy the DLR conditions, and, using the Israel-Bishop-Phelps Theorem, many types of phase transitions and pathologies can be shown to occur, for more details see \cite{MR0154092,MR556902,MR0459458,MR753071}.
+At last, if Yosida-Hewitt decomposition of $\mu$ is not trivial, meaning $d\mu = d\mu_{a}+hd\nu$, for some non-trivial $h$, we believe that $hd\nu$, up to a normalization, is an equilibrium state for $f$, even if $f$ has low regularity properties.
+This could be obtained by generalizing the Rokhlin formula to this context.